 Inventory and Map Important Resources

 An important step is an inventory of local farms and agricultural land to understand the quantity and quality of farmland and how it is being used.
 Sources of data may include local tax maps and records, aerial photography and information available through a Geographic Information System (GIS) that may be available through government entities and/or planning authorities.
-Informatioin about soil resources is especially useful and may be obtained from the USDA Natural Resources Conservation Service (NRCS) in digital form.
+Information about soil resources is especially useful and may be obtained from the USDA Natural Resources Conservation Service (NRCS) online.
 NRCS has mapped soils in nearly every county in the United States and has identified prime, statewide important and even locally important soils in some regions.
+The spatial analyses conducted as part of AFT’s Farms Under Threat: The State of the States shows the extent, location, and quality of each state’s agricultural land and tracks how much of it has been converted.
+To explore our maps, policy scorecard, and background data use the links below to visit our interactive website.

 Collect and Analyze Data